devyeah/LMS/Doc/LMS Configuration.md

 ### 1.1 Email Settings

 Some important functions of LMS needs to send email to users.
 In order for these functions to work properly, system needs some relevant information.
-Follow the instruction below:
+Follow the instruction below to set them:

 1. Open appsettings.json
 2. Find out "EmailSettings" section